andersonh-uta/PythonForLinguistsTalk/README.md

 * Natural Language Toolkit (NLTK)
 * tqdm
 * Pandas

+Open Jupyter and navigate to this .ipynb file, then open it.
+Every major section is designed to be able to run independently, minus the "Setup Code" section, which should always be run first.

 For the first part of the talk, you'll also need to download `glen carrig.txt` from the Github repository and have it in the same folder as this notebook.